 Understand the general concepts of Estate Planning as well as how owning investment properties can complicate your estate for your loved ones.
 There are taxes, partnership matters, and family issues to be considered.
 Whether you own one rental property or one hundred, it is important to plan for how your legacy and rental business will be dealt with after you pass away.

-Keeping Track of the Money
+Keeping Track of the Money with Excel

 In this class, you’ll become familiar with tools and best practices that will help you determine your cash flow and streamline tax filing.